-NIA files chargesheet against UK national for violence at Indian High Commission in London
+NIA files chargesheet against UK national for vandalism at Indian High Commission in London

 The National Investigation Agency alleged that Gaba actively took part in the protest on March 22 as part of a “Khalistani secessionist agenda”.
 A spokesperson for the agency said that he was arrested on April 25 “after exhaustive investigations that established his role in the secessionist activity”, The Indian Express reported.

-According to the National Investigation Agency, the violence at the High Commission in London was aimed at “influencing the crackdown” on Singh and his organisation Waris Punjab De.
+According to the National Investigation Agency, the vandalism was aimed at “influencing the crackdown” on Singh and his organisation Waris Punjab De.